bgoonz/docs-collection/github/github/finding-security-vulnerabilities-and-errors-in-your-code/automatically-scanning-your-code-for-vulnerabilities-and-errors/setting-up-code-scanning-for-a-repository.md

 ---
 title: Setting up code scanning for a repository
 shortTitle: Setting up code scanning
-intro: 'You can set up {% data variables.product.prodname_code_scanning %} by adding a workflow to your repository.'
+intro: "You can set up {% data variables.product.prodname_code_scanning %} by adding a workflow to your repository."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
-permissions: 'If you have write permissions to a repository, you can set up or configure {% data variables.product.prodname_code_scanning %} for that repository.'
+permissions: "If you have write permissions to a repository, you can set up or configure {% data variables.product.prodname_code_scanning %} for that repository."
 versions:
-  ghes: '2.22'
+  ghes: "2.22"
 topics:
   - Security
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/setting-up-code-scanning-for-a-repository
 ---

 <!--See /content/code-security/secure-coding for the latest version of this article -->

 {% data reusables.code-scanning.beta %}